Digital-Tvilling/plan.md/README.md

 Definitions of complex data types with their attributes.

 ## Plan Schema
-The core structure of the schema, detailing the main components and their attributes.
+The core structure of the schema, detailing the main plan components and their attributes.

 ## Plan Structure
-A summary of the key components that must be included in plan files, following the defined schema.
+A summary of the key plan components that must be included in plan files, following the defined schema.
 ```

 ## Reserved terms